Variance-Optimal Arm Selection: Misallocation Minimization and Best Arm Identification: Introduction and Motivation

+Variance has been central to research on asset pricing and portfolio management.
+High-variance assets introduce instability and expose portfolios to erratic swings, requiring their identification and possible exclusion.
 For portfolio managers, maximizing the frequency of selecting the highest variance option unlocks opportunities to optimize returns while leveraging the asymmetrical payoff structure of call options from favorable price movements.
 For example, for a call option buyer, a higher variance is particularly advantageous as it increases the potential for substantial gains while capping the maximum loss to the premium paid for the option.
-In this paper, we investigate this aspect by developing bandit algorithms for call option trading using the variance associated with a stock.
+In this paper, we develop bandit algorithms for identification of arm with the highest variance in \ac{MM} and \ac{BAI} settings.
 It must be noted that the results of our framework can be extended to the setting to pick the arm with the minimum variance as well.

-Unlike the regret setting, the fixed-budget \ac{BAI} focuses on identifying the best arm with minimum error for a fixed number of samples~\cite{{audibert2010best}, {carpentier2016tight},{karnin2013almost}}.
-This is particularly relevant in scenarios like A/B testing, clinical trials, or recommendation systems, where the ultimate goal is to find the single best option.
-In finance, high-variance assets introduce instability and expose portfolios to erratic swings, requiring their identification and possible exclusion.